 In circumstances in which the receiving state declines to become guardian, decision maker and/or fiduciary for the protected individual the Department may retain guardianship of the protected individual, however the Department will continue to seek other possible potential decision makers.
 Should the Department determine to place the protected individual out of state that determination should be of last resort and only after all other placement resources have been exhausted.
-A payment resource must also be secured prior to the protective individual being placed out of state and a policy exception must be requested and approved before any out of state placement occurs.
-When the protected individual is placed out of state and the Department retains decision making authority all case practices and policy must continue to be followed.
+A payment resource must also be secured prior to the protective individual being placed out of state and a policy exception must be requested and approved before any out of state placement retains decision making authority all case practices and policy must continue to be followed.